How to Use Soft Metrics to Develop Your Team's Skills

-However – and this is critical – this only happens if you discuss soft metrics infrequently, say, once a quarter or less.
-In this case, I agree: you and your subordinate will likely differ in your assessment of how well they performed against a soft metric.
-Even worse, if this discussion takes place during a formal performance review, the risk that it leads to defensiveness, blame, or frustration is high.
+If you discuss soft metrics infrequently, say, once a quarter or less, they will cause friction.
+You and your subordinate will likely differ in your assessment.
+Worse, if this discussion takes place during a formal performance review, it leads to defensiveness, blame, or frustration.

-But if you discuss soft metrics frequently (at least once a month) and you do it in informal settings (say, at the end of a one-on-one meeting on another topic), the conversation will be more open and constructive.
+But if you discuss soft metrics frequently (at least once a month) and in informal settings (say, at the end of a one-on-one on another topic), the conversation becomes open and constructive.
+The same metric, discussed differently, produces opposite outcomes.

 The Superiority of Soft Metrics for Skill Development